Think before you spit: 5 things to know before taking a genetic test

 2. What am I being tested for?

-In the only commercially available direct-to-consumer test currently available, 23andMe assesses your genetic risk for 10 different diseases.
+In the only commercially available direct-to-consumer test currently available, 23andMe assesses your genetic risk for a few different diseases.

 - Parkinson's disease